Dear Prospective Graduate Student,

-Departments and programs then review the application and make recommendations for admission to the Vice Provost for Graduate Education.
+Departments and programs then review the application and make recommendations for admission to the Vice Provost and Dean of the Graduate School.
 Because departments and programs determine their own processes and timelines for reviewing completed applications, The Graduate School cannot provide a general time frame to expect between submission of the application and a final decision.

 General Application Requirements

 Graduate applicants must submit a completed online application, a nonrefundable application fee of $65 and the following supporting credentials: